rui-ye/FedFM/pytorch/README.md

 in the shell file start_ep_fm, we also set a default value for this variable.

 You can also change parameters in the shell file.

+## Verify your model
+All models will be saved in `./pytorch/models/fedfm` folder, you can test the model using `test_acc.py`, remember change the `MODEL_PATH` to your model path.
+We offer a model trained with FedFM on CIFAR-10 at [here](https://drive.google.com/file/d/1Xi79p0YvmaSooztwhqGd9NPQK1M3D17F/view?usp=sharing).